 This move strengthens your core and challenges it to keep your body stable, while your arms work to maintain movement.

-Start in plank position.
-Take a step to the right while maintaining plank position by first moving your right hand and foot, and then following with your left hand and foot.
+Start in the plank position.
+Take a step to the right while maintaining the plank position by first moving your right hand and foot, and then following with your left hand and foot.
 Walk side to side this way while retaining a plank position for one minute.